Why should I care?

 - Over 24 million homes have lead-based paint hazards, which put children at risk of lead poisoning.

-- About 40 percent of asthma attacks are connective to preventable triggers, such as mold and rodents, inside people's homes.
+- About 40 percent of asthma attacks are connected to preventable triggers, such as mold and rodents, inside people's homes.
 Children are particularly vulnerable: Every year, asthma among children leads to 2 million emergency room visits, 14 million missed school days and $56 billion in costs.2

 In Our Neighborhoods